evermeer/AlamofireXmlToObjects/README.md

 AlamofireXmlToObjects is based on the folowing libraries:
 - [Alamofire](https://github.com/Alamofire/Alamofire) is an elegant HTTP Networking library in Swift
+- [MLDictionary](https://github.com/nicklockwood/XMLDictionary) Is a simple way to parse and generate XML.
+Converts an XML file to an NSDictionary
 - [EVReflection](https://github.com/evermeer/EVReflection) is used to parse the XML result to your objects

 If you have a JSON service and want the same functionality then have a look at [AlamofireJsonToObjects](https://github.com/evermeer/AlamofireJsonToObjects).